FAQs

 Can you help my child with shots, carb counting, etc.?
 My child does not do this on their own.

-This is very normal – particularly in this age range – but even at our older kids camps.
+This is very normal, especially for our younger or newly diagnosed campers.
 Our volunteer staff either has diabetes or is closely linked to diabetes or is a medical professional that takes care of kids with diabetes.
 We have carb info with all food – both visually and announced – and a staff person will observe what your child eats and help them count their carbs.
 Camp is the one place where counting carbs can become a game and we will teach several tricks on how to do this!

 Enroll Now